Purvaas/CSI-PROJECT---PURVA-SHARMA/README.md

 Screenshots and Resources
-All configuration screenshots and PDF documentation are included in this repository.
+All configuration screenshots and PDF documentation and Word versions of the final report are included in this repository.

  Output Summary
 - Successful implementation of MFA for Azure accounts